WONGCHICHEN/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 #email: ""
 ---

 SAX is a student of TCU.
-Her research interests include psychology, philosophy and polotics.
+He research interests include psychology, philosophy and polotics.
 Like an ordinary person, only philosophy is in my head.
-As a new generation of conservativesm I only seek the truth.
+As a new generation of conservativesm, I only seek the truth.

 I usually like to read books, and occasionally play strategy games.
 I have a lot of crazy idea, but still need to go through brain until I find the real facts.
 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.